zhouyuan/OAP/oap-cache/oap/docs/Developer-Guide.md

 To use optimized Plasma cache with OAP, you need following components:

-   (1) `libarrow.so`, `libplasma.so`, `libplasma_jni.so`: dynamic libraries, will be used in Plasma client.
+   (1) `libarrow.so`, `libplasma.so`, `libplasma_java.so`: dynamic libraries, will be used in Plasma client.
    (2) `plasma-store-server`: executable file, Plasma cache service.
    (3) `arrow-plasma-0.17.0.jar`: will be used when compile oap and spark runtime also need it.

 - `.so` file and binary file
-  Clone code from Intel-arrow repo and run following commands, this will install `libplasma.so`, `libarrow.so`, `libplasma_jni.so` and `plasma-store-server` to your system path(`/usr/lib64` by default).
+  Clone code from Intel-arrow repo and run following commands, this will install `libplasma.so`, `libarrow.so`, `libplasma_java.so` and `plasma-store-server` to your system path(`/usr/lib64` by default).
 And if you are using Spark in a cluster environment, you can copy these files to all nodes in your cluster if the OS or distribution are same, otherwise, you need compile it on each node.

 ```
 cd /tmp